opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 ![Switching clusters]({{site.url}}{{site.baseurl}}/images/metrics/remote-cluster-selection.png)

-You can also federate remote metrics visualization alongside local metrics visualization.
-From the **DATA SOURCES** dropdown menu choose the remote metrics visualization to add it to the group of visualizations already shown on the dashboard.
+You can also view metrics visualizations from other sources together with local metrics visualizations.
+From the **DATA SOURCES** dropdown menu, choose the remote metrics visualization to add it to the group of visualizations already shown on the dashboard.
 An example dashboard is shown in the following image.

 ![Metrics dashboard]({{site.url}}{{site.baseurl}}/images/metrics/otel-metrics-remote-cluster-selection.png)